-We believe everyone should have a safe and secure place to call home
+We believe no one should be without a safe and secure place to call home.

-We work to raise funds and awareness to bring about change for people experiencing homelessness or at risk.
+Through innovative campaigns we enable and empower communities to raise vital funds and awareness to bring about change for people experiencing homelessness or at risk.

-We seek out, support and partner with smaller organisations and projects, in the communities where funds are raised.
+We keep it grassroots, we keep it local.
+We seek out, support and partner with small organisations and projects, in the communities where funds are raised.

 Our Start Up Story